jubcse2026/jubcse2026.github.io/README.md

 Maintainer notes
 ----------------
-- If you prefer alphabetical order, sort `students/index.json` before merging.
+- Profiles are displayed in the order returned by the GitHub API (typically alphabetical by filename).
 - Optionally compress uploaded images for faster load times.